 • Manage disfunction that occurs when a learner, whether consciously or unconsciously, expresses displeasure with the training purpose, content, method, or outside factors.

 Within talent development, facilitation most often refers to a technique used during in-person or virtual classroom learning; however, similar facilitation techniques can also be used in meetings or other group settings.
 In this context, facilitation can help a group improve how they work together, identify and solve problems, make decisions, and handle conflict.
-The facilitator’s role is to guide the group to work together more efficiently by creating synergy, generating new ideas, and arriving at consensus and agreement.
+The role of the facilitator is to guide the group to work together more efficiently by creating synergy, generating new ideas, and arriving at consensus and agreement.
 Professional facilitators can be hired to play this role, but sometimes a senior leader, manager, consultant, coach, or another professional (whether internal or external to the organization) will be called upon to facilitate a meeting or discussion.

 Whether in a classroom or a meeting, effective facilitators must focus on group dynamics and processes.
 They are ultimately accountable to the group and must earn the group’s trust.